 Does the manufacturer or seller have any defenses to the defective product claim?

-Again, each state will allow different defenses.
-One common defense is misuse of the product, which means that the product was used in a manner not reasonably anticipated by the manufacturer or seller.
+Each state will allow different defenses.
+One common defense is misuse of the product.
+This means that the product was used in a manner not reasonably anticipated by the manufacturer or seller.
 Other defenses include knowingly using a defective product and modifying or altering the product from the way it was placed into the stream of commerce.

 In many states, the effect of a successful defense to a product liability claim will reduce the responsibility of the manufacturer or seller but not wipe out the entire claim of the injured party.
 For instance, if you are 90% at fault for causing your own injury while using a defective product, some states will still allow you to recover 10% of your damages from the manufacturer or seller.